European Travel Commission: 1970s–1980s: from Transatlantic to global player

-The 1970s also signalled the beginning of a long-standing collaboration with the European Economic Community (EEC).
+The 1970s also signaled the beginning of a long-standing collaboration with the European Economic Community (EEC).
 In the 1980s, the EEC engaged more directly with tourism and ETC with research initiatives and grant support.
-The European Parliament identified, for instance, “ETC as best placed for the coordination of overseas promotion of tourism to the EEC.”
-In 1981, ETC also co-founded the European Tourism Action Group, a group of associations advocating for the importance of Europe as a tourist destination.
+The European Parliament identified, for instance, "ETC as best placed for the coordination of overseas promotion of tourism to the EEC."
+In 1981, the ETC also co-founded the European Tourism Action Group, a group of associations advocating for the importance of Europe as a tourist destination.

 1990s–2000s: ETC in Europe after the Cold War

 The Fall of the Berlin Wall in November 1989, the dissolution of the Soviet Union in 1991, and the transformation of the European Economic Community (EEC) into the European Union in 1993 with the Treaty of Maastricht entailed a significant expansion of ETC's membership starting with Hungary in 1990, and a consolidation of the relationship with European institutions.
-Throughout the 1990s, ETC sought to give tourism broader recognition on the EU level.
+Throughout the 1990s, the ETC sought to give tourism broader recognition on the EU level.
 When the Treaty of Lisbon took effect in 2009, tourism was added as a policy domain in which the EU could intervene through article 195 of the Treaty on the Functioning of the European Union.
-Meanwhile, ETC continued its research agenda in collaborations with the United Nations World Tourism Organization (UNWTO) and the European Tourism Association (ETOA).
+Meanwhile, ETC continued its research agenda in collaborations with the United Nations World Tourism Organisation (UNWTO) and the European Tourism Association (ETOA).
 It increasingly paid attention to travel-related computer technologies and online marketing strategies.
 ETC launched its first website in January 1996, which was fully revamped in 2006 with the help of European Commission funds.
 The VisitEurope.com website is currently ETC's main platform for the promotion of Destination Europe.

+2000s–2020s

+Between 2015 and May 2023, ETC held the Chairmanship and Secretariat of the European Tourism Manifesto, an alliance supported by over 50 public and private stakeholders from the tourism sector that highlights the key EU policy priorities for the sector on topics ranging from skills and qualifications to sustainability and competitiveness of Europe's tourism.

+In 2017, ETC was designated as the official strategic partner of the European Commission for the implementation of the promotional activities in the framework of the 2018 EU-China Tourism Year.

+In 2019, ETC launched a new marketing strategy, Horizon 2022, moving from a traditional geographic segmentation to a cross-market thematic promotional approach.
+Instead of presenting Europe as a sum of destinations, the new strategy promotes the continent as a sum of experiences and interests in multiple destinations around the continent.